waldi/sopuko/README.md

 # Sopuko
-Very very (very) simple sudoku implementation

-To be improved.
+A small vanilla-js sudoku implementation implemented at the beach 🏖️